grahamhindle/wouldyourather/README .md

 # Would You Rather

-This project is an application that implemets the popular game of decisions.
+This project is an application that implements the popular game of decisions.
 You are presented with a list of questions submitted by other users, and you must select one of the options presented.
 You can also :